godotengine/godot-docs/classes/class_particles2d.rst

 | *Getter* | get_fixed_fps()      |
 +----------+----------------------+

 The particle system's frame rate is fixed to a value.
 For instance, changing the value to 2 will make the particles render at 2 frames per second.
-Note this does not slow down the particle system itself.
+Note this does not slow down the simulation of the particle system itself.

 .. _class_Particles2D_property_fract_delta: